 Depending on the terms of your original loan and your new loan, refinancing your student loans has the potential to help you save thousands of dollars over the life of your loan.
 It could also make paying back your student loans easier by, for example, reducing your monthly payments to more manageable amounts.

 Wondering if it’s worth it for you to refinance your student loan?
-If interest rates have fallen significantly since you took out your loan, you have significantly improved your credit score, or you’ve improved your debt-to-income ratio since taking out your loans, refinancing is likely to be beneficial
+If interest rates have fallen significantly since you took out your loan, you’ve greatly improved your credit score, or you’ve improved your debt-to-income ratio, refinancing is likely to be beneficial.

 It’s important to keep in mind that if you refinance a federal student loan, it ceases to be a federal student loan.
 It becomes a private student loan, and that means you’ll be giving up valuable benefits like deferment and forbearance options, forgiveness eligibility, and more.
 It’s important that you keep the trade-offs in mind before deciding either way.

-While similar to refinancing in some regards, consolidation, and refinancing are different in some pretty important ways, so it would be wise to fully understand both options before settling your plan.
+While similar to refinancing in some regards, consolidation, and refinancing are different in some key ways, so it would be wise to fully understand both options before settling your plan.

 OSLA student loan reviews